dedica-team/nivio/docs/source/install.rst

 Demo mode
 ---------

 In the demo mode Nivio loads sample data for demonstration purposes.
-Run
+From the `nivio/src/test` directory, run

 .. code-block:: bash